OpenSHT/SmartHub/README.md

 ## Troubleshooting

-- "Permission denied" when trying to read a serial device:
+- "Permission denied" when trying to read a serial device. first step, list your usb connections with:

+        ls /dev/tty*

+- next, we need to give to give ourselves permission to read and write to it with:

-        - sudo chmod a+rw /dev/ttyUSB0
+        sudo chmod a+rw /dev/ttyUSB0

 ## Technologies